 As communities have grown and the demand for safe drinking water has increased, the approach to water conservation has changed.
 The new emphasis is on using water efficiently before water supplies are diminished to a point where water conservation is required.
 The City of Wenatchee is committed to ensuring that current and future water needs are met for area citizens.
 The City’s Water Use Efficiency and Xeriscape brochures provide helpful information on how you can use water more efficiently.

-Fix a Leak Week - March 20-26, 2017 is the Environmental Protection Agency's 9th Annual Fix a Leak Week!
+Fix a Leak Week - March 19-25, 2018 was the Environmental Protection Agency's 10th Annual Fix a Leak Week!

 - More than 1 trillion gallons of water are lost annually nationwide due to easy to fix leaks inside and outside American homes.